fessionalpro/wings-doc/src/5-batrider/5b-consumer.md

 # 5B.Service Consumer

-Prefer to use the Rpc to consum service, also use RestTemplate to simplify the call.
+Prefer to use the Rpc to consume service, also use RestTemplate to simplify the call.

 ## 5B.1.Consumer Convention